StreetCodeAcademy/programming-fundamentals/processing-sodoku-exercise/README.md

 If you do not want this to happen, you will need to **make a copy** of the array before passing it into the function.
 We've provided the twoDArrCopy function on line 47 to make this easier for you.

-In addition, if you're thinking of doing the same thing for lists, there may be an easier way that involved keeping track of a number instead of the whole list :).
+In addition, if you're thinking of doing the same thing for lists, there may be an easier way that involves keeping track of a number instead of the whole list :).

 ### Checking correctness